Zelmoghazy/Embedded-Linux/03-Linux/linux_cmds.md

 history | awk '{print $2}'
 !!          # execute last command
 !122        # execute comman 122 from history

+!$: An alias for the last bigword of the previous command.
+!^: An alias for the first bigword of the previous command.
+!*: An alias for the previous command without the last bigword.
 ```

 ## File Compression and Archiving